 (d) Dr. John Snow

-Explanation: He suggested it first in 1849; after many years of research he was proved to be correct.
-Prior to his suggestion doctors used to think that Cholera was caused by something harmful in the air.
+Explanation: He suggested it first in 1849; after many years of research, he proved it correct.
+Before his suggestion, doctors used to think that Cholera was caused by something harmful in the air.

 Q.37.
 Who among the following established the first hospital trains bringing medical facilities to the war fronts?